TomPn/TomPn/README.md

 I am currently learning **machine learning** (Scikit-learn, Tensorflow) and **web development** (HTML, CSS, Javascript) to create applications that can be beneficial to the society! (^o^)

-When I'm free, I like listening to music, playing badminton, and hiking!🚶🚶
+When I'm free, I like listening to music, playing badminton, and hiking! 🚶🚶

 Check out all my projects [here](https://github.com/TomPn?tab=repositories)!